ComScore

 • Time Commitment: 4 hours and 55 minutes

 With this spatchcocked beauty on the grill, your backyard will transform into a Portuguese retreat.
-(For the uninitiated, spatchcocking the chicken means butterflying it by removing the backbone, which will reduce the cooking time and expose more of the skin for crisping.)
+(For the uninitiated, spatchcocking the chicken means butterflying it by removing the backbone, which reduces the cooking time and exposes more of the skin for crisping.)

 88. Cold Lemon Zoodles